 - Ealing Primary Care Trust – we work with Ealing Primary Care Trust to give our members vital information about health and well-being

-- Asian Family Counselling – a well established charity, set up to fulfill the needs of Asian families by providing a culturally sensitive counselling service.
+- Asian Family Counselling – a well established charity, set up to fulfil the needs of Asian families by providing a culturally sensitive counselling service.
 They deliver expert counselling services at the Milap centre

 - Ealing Community Transport – our partnership with Ealing Community Transport helps our disabled members to get around in a minibus fully equipped with a tail lift.
 Not only does the minibus allow more frail members to visit the centre and enjoy the activities there, it also takes us on day trips, cinema visits and more

-- Ealing Housing Benefits – provides weekly surgeries offering advice in our Western Road centre.
+- Ealing housing benefits – provides weekly surgeries offering advice in our Western Road centre.
 This helps both the members and the council

 - Department for Work and Pensions (DWP) – we’re very pleased to hold a certificate from the Department for Work and Pensions (DWP).
 We were awarded for being the best-used surgery of its kind in the borough of Ealing.
 The DWP hold a weekly surgery at both centres to advise on benefits.
 We’re also authorised by the DWP to authenticate documents needed for submission with claims for benefit.
 So we can help you get the benefits you’re entitled to

-- East Berkshire College & Life Long Learning Centre – together we provide accredited training courses to help our members get ahead in life
+- East Berkshire College & Lifelong Learning Centre – together we provide accredited training courses to help our members get ahead in life

 - Rethink – we offer Rethink a base in Southall where they’ve set up a local support group to help carers caring for people with mental illness